Batched Point Location in SINR Diagrams via Algebraic Tools: Tools and definitions from the world of computer algebra

 \subsection{Bivariate tools and facts}

 It would be helpful to have analogous tools for the bivariate case.
 The difficulty is that a general bivariate polynomial of degree at most~$n$ in each variable is described by $(n+1)^2 = \Theta(n^2)$ coefficients, so its explicit coefficient representation necessarily has size $\Theta(n^2)$.
-Thus in general there would be no hope for the existence of direct analogs of Facts \ref{fact:eval-inter} and \ref{fact:fast-multiply}, and Lemma~\ref{lemma:sum-fractions}, or at least not in the same form.
+Thus in general one cannot expect that direct analogs of Facts \ref{fact:eval-inter} and \ref{fact:fast-multiply}, and Lemma~\ref{lemma:sum-fractions} exist, at least not in the same form.

-We define the \emph{product} $D=A\cdot B$ of two bivariate polynomials $A$ and $B$ similarly to that of univariate ones.
+We define the \emph{product} $D=A B$ of two bivariate polynomials $A$ and $B$ similarly to that of univariate ones.
 Once again, multiplying two polynomials in value form is easy by multiplying the corresponding values.
 Somewhat surprisingly, one can also quickly multiply bivariate polynomials in coefficient representation:

-\begin{fact}[Fast Multiplication of Bivariate Polynomials; \cite{p-smpm-94,bp-pmcfa-94} or {\cite[Corollary 8.28]{gg-mca-99}}] Given two bivariate polynomials $A(x,y)$, $B(x,y)$ of degree at most $n$ in each variable, in coordinate representation (which has size $\Theta(n^2)$ in general), one can construct their product $AB$, using $O(n^2 \log n \log \log n)$ arithmetic operations. \end{fact}
+\begin{fact}[Fast Multiplication of Bivariate Polynomials; \cite{p-smpm-94,bp-pmcfa-94} or {\cite[Corollary 8.28]{gg-mca-99}}] Given two bivariate polynomials $A(x,y)$, $B(x,y)$ of degree at most $n$ in each variable, in coefficient representation (which has size $\Theta(n^2)$ in general), one can construct their product $AB$, using $O(n^2 \log n \log \log n)$ arithmetic operations. \end{fact}

 Notice that, once we have the multiplication result, one can use the same reasoning as in Lemma~\ref{lemma:sum-fractions} to obtain the following: